vivekmathema/OSTRFPD/README.md

 $ ./ostrfpd -gui true
 ```

-Note: Please refer to the Typical Structure of the OSTRFPD Folder for maintaining correct folder structure of OSTRFPD.
+Note: Please refer to the '##TYPICAL STRUCTURE OF THE OSTRFPD FOLDER' for maintaining correct folder structure for running OSTRFPD.

 ## BARCHART DISPLAY FOR THE CATAGORIZED MOTIF FREQUENCIES
 This ENTIRELY OPTIONAL segment of the code allows interested advance users to directly generate bar charts of the motif frequencies for visualization using additional ‘matplot’ and ‘numpy’ library of the python.
 Most distribution of Matplotlib and numpy should be compatible with this code.
-Typically follow installation for dependencies should work file:
+Supplied installation version for dependencies should work file:
 ```
-pip3 install matplotlib==2.2.2 [tested for matplot version 2.2.2 ]
+pip3 install matplotlib==2.2.2 [tested for matplot version 2.2.2]
 pip3 install numpy==1.14.5  [ tested for numpy version 1.14.5]
 ```
 To activate the bar chart drawing module in code, please uncomment following sections in the ostrfpd.py source code.